haagahelia/ohke-teknologiat/07_azure/README.md

 const mosquittoClient = mqtt.connect('mqtt://test.mosquitto.org:1883');
 ```

-*⚠️ During the week it `test.mosquitto.org` had an outage and was temporarily unavailable.
+*⚠️ During the week `test.mosquitto.org` had an outage and was temporarily unavailable.
 In case you experience issues with the `test.mosquitto.org` server, replace it with `broker.hivemq.com` in the connection string.
 Thanks Olli K. for the hint!*

 Report the potential traffic jams with a topic `"/swd4tn023/MY_ALIAS/traffic/jam"`, where `MY_ALIAS` is any unique string that differentiates your message from the ones by your classmates.
 The contents of your messages should mimic the following JavaScript object: